Raraunga Ohumahi — Te Kanorau me te WhakaurungaWorkforce data - Diversity and inclusion

 Improving diversity and inclusion

 The Public Service has been focused on improving diversity and inclusion for some time now.
 Papa Pounamu is the comprehensive programme guiding our diversity and inclusion work.
-The programme has identified 5 commitment areas that will make the most positive difference for all our people across a number of diversity dimensions.
+The programme has identified 5 priority areas that will make the most positive difference for all our people across several diversity dimensions.
 Public Service chief executives have agreed to make these commitments mandatory in their workplaces.

 Papa Pounamu Diversity and Inclusion progress across the Public Service

-Although there is still work to be done, we’re starting to see some positive results from this work.
+Although there is still work to be done, we’re seeing some positive results from this work.
 The latest data shows that the Public Service is becoming more diverse, for example:

 We’ve been reporting on demographic information since 2000.
 We’ve also got better information on our faith, disability, and Rainbow communities.

-Last year for the first time we reported on how our people experience inclusion at work.
+In 2021, the inaugural Te Taunaki Public Service Census enabled us to report for the first time on how our people experience inclusion at work.

 - Just under three quarters (72%) of our people feel they have access to employee-led networks relevant to them.